 Yes — the site looks and works great on nearly any device or browser.

 Is there an offline app?

 Not yet, but we are working on it.
 Sign up for our newsletter to get updated!

 Curriculum and Courses

 In what order should I take the courses?

 There is no special order for taking the courses.
 Before you start any stage of your research cycle (such as writing), try a course or two for that stage (such as ‘Research Writing 1’).

-Each hexagon represents one of nine skills/stages of the research cycle.
-All of Learning Lab’s hundreds of lesson topics are tagged in one or more of these nine categories.
-This will help you search for related content quickly and easily.
+Each hexagon represents the nine skills/stages of the research cycle.
+All of Learning Lab’s topics/posts are tagged with one or more of these skills/stages.

 Is Learning Lab useful for non-medical researchers?